Storage Participation in Electricity Markets: Time Discretization through Robust Optimization

 \subsection{Structure}

 The paper unfolds as follows.
 Section~\ref{sec:description} introduces the optimization problem.
 Section~\ref{sec:reformulation} develops an exact mixed-integer bilinear finite-dimensional reformulation.
 Section~\ref{sec:tractability} presents cases in which the reformulation is tractable and derives a mixed-integer linear relaxation and restriction.
 Section~\ref{sec:intraday} shows how the model can accommodate multimarket arbitrage.
 Section~\ref{sec:app} presents numerical results for several European countries, followed by the conclusion.
-We describe the intuition behind mathematical statements in the main paper and relegate all formal proofs to Appendix~\ref{sec:proofs}. \paragraph{Notation.} Define $\set{T} = [0,T] = \bigcup_{k=1}^K T_k$ with non-overlapping intervals $\T_k = [(k-1)\Delta t, k\Delta t)$, for $k < K$, and $\T_K = [T - \Delta t, T]$, all of length $\Delta t>0$, $T=K\Delta t$, and a positive integer $K$.
-Let $\set{U}$ be a subset of the real line $\R$.
-Let $\set{F}(\set{T},\set{U})$ denote the space of all functions $f:\set{T} \to \set{U}$ that are piecewise constant on the intervals $\T_k$.
-Let $\set{R}(\set{T},\set{U})$ denote the space of all Riemann integrable functions $f:\set{T} \to \set{U}$.
-Let $\bm A \odot \bm B$ denote the Hadamart product, \ie, the element-wise product of two matrices $\bm A$ and $\bm B$.
-For any $z \in \mathbb{R}$, define $[ z ]^+ = \max \{z,0\}$ and $[z]^- = \max\{-z,0\}$.
+We describe the intuition behind mathematical statements in the main paper and relegate all formal proofs to Appendix~\ref{sec:proofs}.